zxkane/articles/content/posts/2023/build-serverless-web-application-with-aws-lambda-web-adapter/index.md

     - Split the bundled JS into multiple chunks
   - Handle with the authentication and authorization via your Web framework

-I presented this topic in AWSUGTW today in Chinese.
+I [presented this topic in AWS User Group Taiwan CDK Squad Meetup][presentation-record] in Chinese.
 Below are the slides in the community sharing,

 {{< gdocs src="https://docs.google.com/presentation/d/1b7lq2S_WtgqCY39n1DIsooa89z8NUv83oABnY-qUWaU/embed?start=false&loop=false&delayms=5000" >}}